 If you believe that your criminal history certificate has offences listed incorrectly, you should contact AusCheck to arrange a correction to your record.

-- ASIC discretionary application form PDF: 1636 KB
+- print out and complete the ASIC discretionary application form PDF: 1636 KB

 What if my ASIC is cancelled?